lovelyqian/Meta-FDMixup/README.md

 ```

 # 6 Note
-Notably, our code is built upon the implementation of [FWT-repo].
+Notably, our code is built upon the implementation of [FWT-repo](https://github.com/hytseng0509/CrossDomainFewShot).